traceloop/openllmetry/CONTRIBUTING.md

 Thanks for taking the time to contribute! 😃 🚀

-Please refer to our [Contributing Guide](https://traceloop.com/docs/openllmetry/contributing/overview) for instructions on contributing.
+Please refer to our [Contributing Guide](https://traceloop.com/docs/openllmetry/contributing/overview) for instructions on how to contribute.